Indonesia national cricket team: 21st century

 Since the Indonesian Cricket Foundation (now Cricket Indonesia) was formed in 2000, Indonesia have played in several regional tournaments in the East Asia-Pacific region.
 Including the East-Asia Pacific Challenge in 2004, and in the 2005 ICC EAP Cricket Cup.

 In August 2017, Indonesia Men's team won a bronze medal in the 20-over tournament in cricket at the 2017 Southeast Asian Games.
 They also played in the 50-over tournament, but lost all four matches (including to Myanmar, giving that country its first victory in international cricket).

 In February 2023, it was announced that Indonesia and Japan would be included in Asian Cricket Council (ACC) pathway events, while remaining in the ICC East Asia-Pacific development region.
+Indonesia was formally admitted to ACC membership in January 2024, along with Japan.